satux14/ShellScripting/README.md

 # ShellScripting
+Learn Shell Script from Scratch with some live projects-

-Refer Notes.md for notes during the learning
+##Refer Notes.md for notes during the learning
-Refer Review.md for final Review
+##Refer Review.md for final Review